cmtr/cmtr-static-public/content/publication/business-ethics.md

 4. **Handling Ethical Dilemmas:** When faced with moral challenges, a consequentialist worker evaluates the potential outcomes of their choices.
 They might choose an action that's ethically questionable if it leads to a better overall result for them or the company.

-In summary, consequentialism places emphasis on the results of actions.
+Consequentialism places emphasis on the results of actions.
 Whether one is a leader or a subordinate, this ethical approach evaluates the moral worth of an action based on the outcomes it produces, often striving for the greatest overall benefit.

 ## Virtue Ethics: A Deep Dive